CAS upholds ban on Russian athletes

-The verdict will not let Russian athletes, except long jumper Darya Klishina, take part in the upcoming Olympics in Rio.
+The verdict will not let Russian athletes, except long jumper Darya Klishina, take part in the coming Olympics in Rio.

-The secretary general noted that the ROC could appeal the ruling in the Swiss Federal Court.
+The secretary general noted that Russian Olympic Committee could appeal the ruling in the Swiss Federal Court.

-The IAAF hailed the ruling to bar Russian field and track athletes from the Rio Olympics.
+The IAAF has hailed the ruling to bar Russian field and track athletes from the Rio Olympics.

-Russian Sports Minister Vitaly Mutko considers the ruling politicised and believes it has no legal grounds.
+Russian Sports Minister Vitaly Mutko considers the ruling politicized and believes it has no legal grounds.

 "I can express nothing but regret.
 We will now consider our further steps.
 I think this decision is biased and somewhat politicized and has no legal grounds," Mutko told TASS.